PieterRuanCronje/FlowSimulation/README.md

 ## Acknowledgements

-- The project uses the StdDraw library from "Algorithms, 4th Edition" by Robert Sedgewick and Kevin Wayne.
+- The project uses the StdDraw, StdOut, adn Stopwatch libraries from "Algorithms, 4th Edition" by Robert Sedgewick and Kevin Wayne.

 ---